-Alluette Jones has coined a new genre of cuisine—"holistic soul food"—which she fixes at her eponymously named restaurant.
-It's simple, fresh, local, and organic, drawing from Geechee-Gullah origins, and it has earned well-deserved praise.
+Alluette Jones has coined a new genre of cuisine—"holistic soul food"—which she prepares at her eponymously named restaurant.
+It's simple, fresh, local, and organic, drawing from Geechee-Gullah origins, and has earned well-deserved praise.
 And guess what?
 You won't be able to find any pork products here.
 Her hearty soups (lima bean, for instance) contain nary a trace of the traditional Southern accoutrement: ham hock.
 Plus, Alluette cooks some of the city's best fried

 shrimp, which arrive butterflied and lightly battered after simmering in organic oil.
 It's a pleasant, newfound perspective on Southern food.